Words by Victoria Kwok, Commercial Strategy Lead, DipWSET student

 Outside of France, Sonoma County in the US has a number of AVA (American Viticultural Area, equivalent to an appellation) producing high quality Chardonnays, counting Carneros and the Russian River Valley among its most famous.
 Some heavily oaked Chardonnays rival the rich styles of Burgundy Cru wines, while others bring a refreshing, fruit-led, mineral character, not to mention excellent sparkling wines including by the likes of Roederer that can occasionally be confused for Champagne even to a trained palate.

-Whether at a trade celebratory event or simply enjoying a glass if you’re able to make it out for newly opened indoor dining here in the UK, I hope you’re able to raise to this humble yet noble grape – I certainly plan to.
+Whether at a trade celebratory event or simply enjoying a glass if you’re able to make it out for newly opened indoor dining here in the UK, I hope you’re able to raise a glass to this humble yet noble grape – I certainly plan to.

 Chardonnay Day does indeed exist.
 It dates back to 2010 when instigated by Californian sommelier and wine marketer Rick Bakas as the Thursday before Memorial Day weekend, often used as a landmark to celebrate the beginning of the summer.